Hatfield College, Durham: Hatfield College Boat Club

-Hatfield College Boat Club (HCBC) is the boat club of Hatfield College at Durham University.
-The club was started in 1846, shortly after the founding of the college, making it one of the oldest student clubs in Durham.
+The boat club was started in 1846, shortly after the founding of the college.
 There is a Novice Development programme for absolute beginners.
 It also trains coxes and has a dedicated Coxes Captain.

-The club competes in head races and regattas across the country, including the Head of the River Race, Henley Royal Regatta, Durham Regatta, as well as inter-collegiate competitions run by Durham College Rowing.
+The club competes in head races and regattas, including the Head of the River Race, Henley Royal Regatta, Durham Regatta, as well as inter-collegiate competitions run by Durham College Rowing.

-The current college boathouse was completed in Epiphany term of 1881, with the previous structure having to be rebuilt and re-sited at the cost of £250 – club members believing it to be 'inconveniently small' and very exposed to flood damage.
-Up until 2001 Hatfield shared its boat club with rowers from Trevelyan College.
-Tension over space, resulting from Hatfield's desire to purchase additional boats, saw the termination of this arrangement, with Trevelyan later electing to store its boats with the local owner of a private boathouse.

-In 2016, the boathouse was one of several to fall victim to racist graffiti and had a swastika and SS symbol splashed on the doors.
-Major maintenance was carried out in 2019: the roof was reinforced and the doors sanded and repainted.

 Notable former members of the club include Alice Freeman, Louisa Reeve, Angus Groom, and Simon Barr.

-The boat club's alumni society, The White Lion Club, connects current students with alumni at key events throughout the year such as the Head of the River Race, Durham Regatta and the annual Christmas dinner.
+An alumni society, The White Lion Club, connects current students with alumni at key events throughout the year such as the Head of the River Race, Durham Regatta and the annual Christmas dinner.

-HCBC is a registered Boat Club through British Rowing, with Boat Code "HAT" and is a member organisation of Durham College Rowing.

 Rugby

-Hatfield College has become known for prowess in rugby in particular – so much so that Thomas Whitworth (Master, 1957–79), a known rugby enthusiast, was often accused of bias in the selection and treatment of rugby-playing students.
-In intercollegiate rugby, Hatfield became the dominant club in the decades following the war, conceding the colleges cup just once in a 14-year period up to 1971.
-The Durham University team that triumphed in the 1969 University Athletic Union final against Newcastle University was made up mostly of Hatfield players.
+Hatfield College has long been associated with rugby union – to the extent that Thomas Whitworth (Master, 1957–79), a rugby enthusiast, gained a reputation for giving rugby-playing students preferential treatment.
+In the decades after the Second World War, Hatfield dominated intercollegiate rugby, conceding the colleges cup just once in a 14-year period up to 1971.
+The Durham University team that won the 1969 University Athletic Union final against Newcastle University was composed largely of Hatfield players.

-Intercollegiate dominance continued into the 1970s, 1980s, and 1990s, with Hatfield eventually establishing a record of 30 cup wins in 32 years.
+Success continued through the 1970s, 1980s, and 1990s, during which a record of 30 cup wins in 32 years was achieved.
 The 1995 cup final was noteworthy for being an all-Hatfield event, contested by the college's A and B teams.
-Today, double protein portions for university rugby players are still offered in the college dining hall each meal-time.
+Double protein portions for university rugby players are still offered in the college dining hall each meal-time.